Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 | Checksum | 2 | 3+x |
 | ETX (0x03) | 1 | 5+x |

-### Msg Type 0x26: Protobuf data packet

-Issued by the GO device in response to Msg Type 0x8C.
-Information published by the GO device.

 ### Msg Type 0x27: Add-On protocol version to external device

 Issued by the GO device on receipt of 0x8B.Should be paired with 0x8B.
 0x27 is a reply to 0x8B.